babylonlabs-io/finality-provider/docs/fp-core.md

 We define invariants that the finality provider should satisfy:

-- Finality signature should be submitted for a block if:
+- The finality provider should submit a finality signature for a block if:
   - the block is not finalized,
   - the finality provider has positive voting power for this block,
   - the finality provider has not cast a finality signature for this block, and
   - the finality provider has cast finality votes for all non-finalized blocks prior to this block for which it has voting power.

-- Public randomness should be committed for a block if:
+- The finality provider should commit public randomness for a block if:
   - the block is not finalized, and
   - the finality provider has not committed any randomness for this block

 - A finality provider instance should not be running if it’s status is `slashed` or `jailed` on Babylon.

-#### Internal variables
+### Internal variables

 The finality provider maintains the following internal variables.
 * `last_voted_height`: the last block height on which the fp has cast a vote,